-The Company has net assets as at 31 March 2021.
-On the basis of their assessment of the Company's financial position and the willingness of the ultimate parent company, Remsons Industries Limited, to provide continued support, the Company's directors have a reasonable expectation that the Company will be able to continue in operational existence for the foreseeable future, being a period of not less than twelve months from the approval of these financial statements.
-Also, the directors do not expect there to be any major impact due to the COVID-19 virus on the financials and accordingly these financial statements have been prepared on a going concern basis.
+The Company has net assets of £892,966 as at 31 March 2022.
+On the basis of the directors assessment of the Company's financial position and the willingness of the ultimate parent company, Remsons Industries Limited, to provide continued support, the Company's directors have a reasonable expectation that the Company will be able to continue in operational existence for the foreseeable future, being a period of not less than twelve months from the approval of these financial statements.
+Therefore, these financial statements have been prepared on a going concern basis.